kyleeschen1/projector/README.md

 ## How it Works

 Behind the scenes, a "probe" catches a ride on an s-expression, and gathers evaluation data as it zips around the interpreter.
-This allows it to create an indexed "script" of the evaluation, each which corresponds to a node in the AST.
+This allows it to create an indexed "script" of the evaluation.
+Each index corresponds to a node in the AST.

 ![alt text](https://github.com/kyleeschen1/projector/blob/main/images/script.gif)